zakwild/GoMVP/README.md

 # SiteGo

-An online started site.
+An online starter site.
 Thats has all the core components of a site.